 \[ \begin{align} e^{C\Delta t}\cos\left(\omega\Delta t\right) = 1, \end{align} \]

-from this it follows i.
-A. $C> 0$, there is instability.
+from this it follows in general that $C> 0$; instability is present.
 This is linear instability, since Eq.
 (25.5) is linear in $f$.
 The imaginary part is

 \[ \begin{align} e^{C\Delta t}\sin\left(\omega\Delta t\right) = \frac{U\Delta t\sin\left(k\Delta x\right)}{\Delta x}. \end{align} \]